chrisj42/webcheckers/docs/DesignDoc.md

 > separate section for describing significant features.
 Place this after
 > you describe the design of the three tiers._

+Our UI tier classes consist of different Get and Post Route classes, including GetGameRoute, GetHomeRoute, GetSignInRoute, PostHomeRoute, PostSignInRoute, and PostSignOutRoute.
+These Route classes handle directing users between the home page, the signed-in homepage, and the game page.
+They also give the template engine information on what the webpage should have/look like.

+We also have our WebServer class that initializes the different routes, as well as Space and Row classes that make up the gameboard interface.

 ### Application Tier
 > _Provide a summary of the Application tier of your architecture.
 This
 > section will follow the same instructions that are given for the UI
 > Tier above._

+The application tier contains our PlayerLobby class, which keeps track of all players and games, handles sign-ins and outs, and creates new games.

 ### Model Tier
 > _Provide a summary of the Application tier of your architecture.
 This
 > section will follow the same instructions that are given for the UI
 > Tier above._

+The model tier has a CheckersGame class, which keeps track of an individual game's players and board state.
+It also has classes for the components of the game, including a Piece class, a Player class, and Type/Color enumerations for the pieces.

 ### Design Improvements
 > _Discuss design improvements that you would make if the project were